9 October 2020

 By Freya, BSc (Hons) Midwifery student

 We know that it's an uncertain time and we're doing all that we can to make your University experience fulfilling and enjoyable.
-Find out more about studying at university in 2020-21 and our Covid-secure campuses.
+Find out more about studying at university and our safe and inclusive campuses.

 To read about or access the support Freya mentions in her post, visit our health and wellbeing pages.